vapoursynth/vapoursynth/doc/osxcompilation.rst

 OS X Compilation Instructions
 =============================

-This is a simple guide to on how to compile VapourSynth on OSX for those who are a bit lazy.
+This is a simple guide for compiling VapourSynth on OS X for those who are a bit lazy.
 It's been tested on a clean install of OS X 10.10 and compiles all parts except the OCR and ImageMagick filters.

 Prerequisites